luis-israel-velez/stocks/README.md

 #The following is NOT my code but compilation from different sites/videos to start trainning.
 #Learning how model works, and what we can do.

+#Including Docker into the mix to control environment
 sudo docker build -t python-stock .